ligato/docs/docs/plugins/db-plugins.md

 ## etcd plugin

 The etcd plugin provides access to an etcd key-value data store.
+The host or server where the etcd data store is running is also known as an etcd server.

 ### Configuration